 It was hard at first but got easier over time.
 Once the alcohol was out of my system and I was not derailed by lowered inhibitions, it became easier to make better food choices.

 I saw a before/after post on a whole food plant-based nutrition (WFPB) Facebook community group page, and it really struck a chord with me.
 So much about this poster’s story mirrored mine.
 After Googling to get more information, I started that day living all I was learning about food.

-For two years I had thought about how many folks in mine and my parent’s generation were suffering from or succumbing to illnesses others were mitigating or even prevent simply by eating plants.
+For two years I had thought about how many folks in my and my parent’s generation were suffering from or succumbing to illnesses others were mitigating or even preventing simply by eating plants.
 It felt foolish to keep heading down the path I was on.